Bias-Aware Inference in Regularized Regression Models: Comparison with sparsity constraints

-Thus, \acp{CI} that ignore bias such as conventional \acp{CI} based on double lasso estimators do not avoid the problem of specifying $s$ or $C$: they merely make such choices implicit in asymptotic promises.
+Thus, \acp{CI} that ignore bias such as conventional \acp{CI} based on double lasso estimators do not avoid the problem of specifying $s$ or $C$: they merely make such choices implicit in their asymptotic promises.
 These issues show up formally in the asymptotic analysis of such \acp{CI}.
 In particular, double lasso \acp{CI} require the ``ultra sparse'' asymptotic regime $s=o(\sqrt{n}/\log k)$, and they undercover asymptotically in the ``moderately sparse'' regime where $s$ increases more slowly than $n$ with $s\gg \sqrt{n}/\log k$.
 Indeed, \Cref{thm:l1_lower_bound} above, as well as the results of \citet{cai_lasso_2017} and \citet{javanmard_debiasing_2018} show that it is impossible to avoid explicitly specifying $s$ if one allows for the moderately sparse regime.

 On the other end of the spectrum, in the ``low dimensional'' regime where $k\ll n$, the double lasso \ac{CI} is asymptotically equivalent to the usual \ac{CI} based on the long regression.
-Thus, the double lasso \ac{CI} cannot be used when the goal is to use a priori information on $\gamma$ to improve upon the \ac{CI} based on the long regression \citep[as in, for example,][]{muralidharan_factorial_2020}, even if $s$ is small enough that such improvements would be warranted with prior knowledge of $s$.
+Thus, the double lasso \ac{CI} cannot be used when the goal is to use a priori information on $\gamma$ to improve upon the \ac{CI} based on the long regression \citep[as in, for example,][]{muralidharan_factorial_2020}.
 In contrast, our approach optimally incorporates the bound $C$ regardless of the asymptotic regime.